About Spiderman SE

 Because our product is biodegradable, its strength will weaken over time.
 Our product will break down faster outside due to natural elements such as wind, rain, sun, dust, etc. Indoors, our product will break down first in areas such as the kitchen and bathroom, as steam, moisture, and detergents increase the speed of biodegradation.

 The return of spider webs indicates the treatment's biodegradation.
 Similarly, if the time insects take to die becomes excessive, further treatment may be necessary.
-Our technicians can advise you on further treatment programs, depending on the situation.
+Depending on the situation, our technicians can advise you on further treatment programs.

 If you've adhered to the Preparation and After-Care instructions particular to the treatment provided (ie. Flea and Bed Bug Treatments have different preparation requirements to GITs), and checked out our Terms and Conditions, but you're still dealing with more pests than expected after our treatment, don't hesitate to reach out.